-Parlify is an app for suggesting topics for conversation.
+Parlify is for suggesting topics for conversation.
+You can use it here online or you can get the app version which needs no internet connection.
 It runs on iPhones, iPads, and Android phones or tablets.

 It is primarily intended for help in learning a foreign language.
 If you are doing regular conversation practice in your new language (which you should be) then sooner or later you will run out of topics.
 It can be used for conversation practice in any language, as long as you know enough English to understand the questions.
 If the language you are learning is not English then your first task is to translate the question when you read it out.

 It has around 270 topics, mostly in the form of questions.
 It is very simple to use - it displays a question, and when you have done discussing it you can press the Next button to display another.
 The questions are original (though of course it is inevitable that some will seem familiar as there are only so many topics suitable for general discussion) and we hope that you will find them interesting.
 The list is not padded out with silly questions which you would have to skip over.